k250697-droid/C-Programming-Lab/README.md

-# First-Sample-Repository
+# C-Programming-Lab
-This is my first repository on github, to check it's functionality and usage.
+This repository contains lab tasks and exercises for C programming.